zarif-al/graphql-starter-rust/server/Readme.md

 This module contains submodules for each `entity` defined in the `entities` module.
 For example the `User` entity will have a corresponding module in `Respositories`.

-The entity-submodules will contain CRUD operations for that entity.
+These submodules will contain CRUD operations for that entity.

-#### Note

 Some of the datatypes used for an entities properties are not serializable.
 Therefore they cannot be used by `async-graphql`.